Online TESOL Courses

 A growing number of online TESOL programs allow you the flexibility to work on a TESOL course at your own pace and on your own time.
 This is ideal for anyone that works or studies full time and can't afford to press pause on their lives in order to get a TESOL degree or certificate.
 An online TESOL option would also be fitting for someone who already has a background in education and is looking to specialize in teaching English as a second language.

 Comparing TESOL Courses vs. TEFL Courses

 TESOL courses will be very similar in content to TEFL courses since they both involve the teaching of English as a second language.
 And both can generally be obtained online as a certificate or through an in-person program.
 Nearly all international private English schools will hire you with a TESOL certificate instead of the TEFL.
 In fact, many people don't really differentiate between the two certifications.

 The best place to do a TESOL course depends largely on where you plan to teach.
 Courses held in-person at a university or language school are most valuable if they teach you how to work with learners from that specific country.
-On the other hand, online TESOL courses are more general in nature and designed so that teaching methodologies can apply to any non-English speaker.
+On the other hand, online TESOL courses are more general in nature and designed so that teaching methodologies can apply to any non-English speaker anywhere in the world.

 Popular Locations for TESOL Courses

-Many in-person TESOL programs include job placement, which is a great reason to consider this option.
-This is especially true if the place where you're doing the TESOL course is also where you intend to work.
-Another good way to narrow down places where you should do your TESOL course is to identify which countries have the largest need for English teachers.
+Many in-person and online TESOL programs include job placement, which is a great reason to consider this option.
+It can help to do your TESOL course where you intend to work, but it's not absolutely necessary.
+If you do want to travel abroad while you complete your on-site or online course, a good way to narrow down places where you should do your TESOL course is to identify which countries have the largest need for English teachers.